VideoCurio/nixos-configuration/README.md

 ```bash
 sudo nixos-rebuild switch
 ```
-You want package not in one of the [modules](https://github.com/VideoCurio/nixos-configuration/tree/master/modules) ?
+You want a package not in one of the [modules](https://github.com/VideoCurio/nixos-configuration/tree/master/modules) ?
 Find more packages or options configuration at [NixOS packages](https://search.nixos.org/packages?channel=25.05&size=50&sort=relevance&type=packages).

 ### Flatpak
 You can also install Linux applications as flatpak.
 [Flathub](https://flathub.org/) and COSMIC repositories come pre-installed by default.
-You can also use the "COSMIC store" app (it is sourced with flathub and COSMIC repos).
+You can also use the "COSMIC store" app (it is sourced with flathub and COSMIC repos) as seen below:
 ![COSMIC Store screenshot](https://github.com/VideoCurio/nixos-configuration/blob/master/img/Screenshot8.png?raw=true "COSMIC Store")

 ## NixOS management